unChaz/sci-fi-5e/srd/classes/cybernetic.md

 | 4th         | fire shield, wall of fire         |
 | 5th         | flame strike, hallow              |

-## Dark One’s Blessing
+## Dark One's Blessing

 Starting at 1st level, when you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Charisma modifier + your cybernetic level (minimum of 1).

-## Dark One’s Own Luck
+## Dark One's Own Luck

 Starting at 6th level, you can call on your Symbiote to alter fate in your favor.
 When you make an ability check or a saving throw, you can use this feature to add a d10 to your roll.
-You can do so after seeing the initial roll but before any of the roll’s effects occur.
+You can do so after seeing the initial roll but before any of the roll's effects occur.

-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature, you can't use it again until you finish a short or long rest.

 ## Fiendish Resilience